 Taking ownership of a project has many benefits, including:

 1. Builds a Sense of Belonging

 You want your employees to feel comfortable at work.
 That’s because belonging is what allows employees to feel like they can be their authentic selves.
-There is evidence to suggest that a focus on project ownership can help frame inclusion initiatives at the workplace.
+There is evidence to suggest that a focus on project ownership can help frame inclusion initiatives in the workplace.
 Project ownership is especially important for employees who often don’t feel included at the office.
 When employees are genuinely included, they believe that the organization truly cares for them.

 Besides, your firm’s reputation benefits from a sense of belonging.
-That’s because ownership of project can inspire them to take it a step further and genuinely advocate that your brand is exceptional.
+That’s because ownership of the project can inspire them to take it a step further and genuinely advocate that your brand is exceptional.

 2. Aligns Work, Purpose and Goals

 Do your employees know what they’re working toward?.
 If not, then your employees might not feel personally motivated to achieve your organization’s objectives.
 Fortunately, project ownership gets everyone on the same page and pushing in the same direction.
-It also allows management to create a company culture around the mission, vision, values and goals.
+It also allows management to create a company culture around the mission, vision, values, and goals.